semuconsulting/PyGPSClient/README.md

 ![Contributors](https://img.shields.io/github/contributors/semuconsulting/PyGPSClient.svg)
 ![Open Issues](https://img.shields.io/github/issues-raw/semuconsulting/PyGPSClient)

-Pre-Alpha.
-Main application and widgets are fully functional.
-NMEA implementation is solid.
-UBX implementation is partial at present (incoming UBX data is streamed to the console widget but not yet to the other widgets) but in hand, along with improvements to exception handling and threading performance.
-The UBX config dialog is under development and additional configuration functionality will be added in due course.
+Alpha.
+Main application and widgets are fully functional for both NMEA and UBX protocols.
+The UBX configuration dialog is a work in progress and additional configuration functionality will be added in due course.
+Needs slightly more robust exception handling in a few areas.

 Constructive feedback welcome.